 Section 295(3) of the NGL provides that applications for rules regulating the DWGM can only be made by AEMO or the Minister of an adoptive jurisdiction.
-To-date all rule change requests have been made by AEMO and a summary of these is shown in Table F.2.
+To-date all rule change requests have been made by AEMO and a summary of these is shown in the table below.